DinoHub-SubT/dsta_deploy/docs/discuss-install-workspaces.md

     # (optional) clone the slam repositories -- only if you have user permissions
     ./deployer -s git.submodule.reset.uav.slam

-    # check the git status (please do this step and wait until command is completed)
-    cd ~/deploy_ws/src/uav
-    git status

 **Perception (object detection) (optional)**

     # go to the deploy, top-level submodule